Programs & Events at the McAuliffe-Shepard Discovery Center

 - Space Exploration Merit Badge

 We can also help with Cub Scouting!
 Please call and we will help set up the perfect workshop for your troop.

 Summer STEM Day Camps

 Does your child or teen love space?
-Our seven Summer STEM Day Camps offer a full week of exciting hands-on science and engineering adventures for kids ages 5 - 14, from June 26 through August 11.
-Check out our summer camp page for details!
+Our seven Summer STEM Day Camps offer a full week of exciting hands-on science and engineering adventures for kids ages 5 - 14, from June 25 through August 10.
+Look for our Summer STEM Camp page in Jnauary!